apprenticeharper/DeDRM_tools/ReadMe_First.txt

 ﻿Welcome to the tools!
 =====================

 This ReadMe_First.txt is meant to give users a quick overview of what is available and how to get started.
-This document is part of the Tools v6.2.2 archive from Apprentice Alf's Blog: http://apprenticealf.wordpress.com/
+This document is part of the Tools v6.3.1 archive from Apprentice Alf's Blog: http://apprenticealf.wordpress.com/

 The is archive includes tools to remove DRM from:

- - Kindle ebooks (Mobi, Topaz, Print Replica and KF8).
+ - Kindle ebooks (from Kindle for Mac/PC, eInk Kindles and Kindle for Android).
  - Barnes and Noble ePubs
  - Adobe Digital Editions ePubs (including Kobo and Google ePubs downloaded to ADE)
  - Kobo kePubs from the Kobo Desktop application